berndwaibel/HomeAssistantOpenDTU/README.md

  * v25.2.3: From version v23.6.28 to v25.2.3 the OpenDTU API changed:
     * The AC/DC/INV values for the inverters are now requested per serial number.
     * There are some new values, but not much relevant.
-    * The big opendtu.yml file has been splitted into smaller files, and the whole directory is included.
+    * The big opendtu.yml file has been splitted into smaller files, and the whole directory is now included.
-    * The firmware image need to be upgraded, please see the update notes in OpenDTU.
+    * The firmware image on the OpenDTU device needed to be upgraded, please see the update notes in OpenDTU.

 # About me
 My daily work is as an IT architect in different software projects, mainly programming with Java.